Weekend Foodie Warriors- Take 18!

 I ended up going with “Guy’s Favorite” dish, the Katsu Curry Ramen, which started with a rich pork and chicken curry broth topped with corn, carrots, sauteed cabbage, chopped spring onions, a soft boiled egg, and finished with a fried panko crusted pork cutlet.

-We ended up closing down the restaurant since we got there so late, but the staff were the sweetest, and we got to meet Dr. Jae, which was such a delight (My little foodie heart grew three sizes this day 😁)!
+We ended up closing down the restaurant since we got there so late, but the staff was the sweetest, and we got to meet Dr. Jae, which was such a delight (My little foodie heart grew three sizes this day 😁)!

 I would drive another four hours round trip just to visit again, this is a must see place 💜